 In the loan repayment schedule above, the loan amortizes over 10 years with even total payments of $1,627.45.
-In 10 years, the unpaid balance would be $0.
+In 10 years, the unpaid balance is $0.

-As opposed to an even principal payment schedule, the principal payment increases yearly.
-It is due to much of the initial total payment going towards paying back interest than principal.
+As opposed to an even principal payment schedule, the principal payment here increases yearly.
+This is due to much of the initial total payment going toward paying interest rather than principal.
 In the first year, the amount of interest would be $10,000 x 10% = $1,000.
-With a total payment of $1627.45, the unpaid balance is only reduced by $1627.45 – $1,000 = $627.45.
-In such a schedule, interest payments decrease, and principal payments increase over time.
+With a total payment of $1627.45, the unpaid principal balance is only reduced by $1627.45 – $1,000 = $627.45.
+In such a schedule, interest payments decrease and payments on the principal increase over time.

 Even Principal Payments vs. Even Total Payments

-Over the amortization of the loan, the total payment in an even principal payment schedule is $15,500 while the total payment in an even total payment schedule is $16,274.54.
-It indicates that by repaying a higher principal amount each year, an individual would save money over the amortization of the loan.
+Over the amortization of the loan, the total of payments in an even principal payment schedule is $15,500 while the total payment in an even total payment schedule is $16,274.54.
+This indicates that by repaying a higher principal amount each year, an individual saves money over the amortization of the loan.

 A higher principal payment on a loan reduces the amount of interest owed and, in turn, reduces the total amount paid over the life of the loan.
 Therefore, principal payments play a significant role in the amount an individual must pay over the lifetime of a loan.